 Layan Srour is a Detroit-based artist and curator exploring sound, media, and visual art, with a practice focused on memory, movement, displacement, and belonging; all deeply shaped by her upbringing in Beirut, Lebanon.

 Her curatorial and residency work centers on site-specific and community-driven performance through Jalasat / جلسات in partnership with the Arab American National Museum and Artists At Work.
-She has collaborated and curated with the Arab American National Museum’s Arab American Film Festival, the Arab America Foundation, Laylit, Radio alHara, the Detroit Symphony Orchestra, and the Detroit Jazz Festival.
-She holds both bachelor’s and master’s degrees in music from Wayne State University.
+Her work, contributions, and curations have been presented with the Arab American National Museum, the Arab Film Festival, the Arab America Foundation, the Detroit Jazz Festval, New Music Detroit, Blue Moon Radio, Radio alHara, the Detroit Symphony Orchestra, and Wayne State University.

 Photo by Brandon Fecteau